 Anxious dogs will often seek an outlet for their emotions – this outlet can often be one of your possessions.
 If you frequently come home to chewed up clothing or furniture, this is a clear sign that your dog has experienced anxiety during your absence, and channeled this into the physical act of scratching and chewing.
 Dogs kept outdoors might express their anxiety by excessive digging.

-Related Post: Best Dog Anti Chew Spray
+Related Post: Dog Anti Chew Spray

 - Indoor Accidents